 Trends in lifespan inequality and life expectancy 1960-2014

 The 1975-1995 stagnation in life expectancy for Danish females was accompanied by a shorter period of stagnation in lifespan inequality (Figure 1A).
-Swedish and Norwegian females experienced a decrease in inequality and increase in life expectancy throughout the period (Figure 1A).
-For males in all three countries, life expectancy increase was slow in 1960-1980, but accelerated thereafter, while the decrease in lifespan inequality was more monotonic (Figure 1B).
+Swedish females experienced a decrease in inequality and increase in life expectancy throughout the period (Figure 1A).
+For males in both countries, life expectancy increase was slow in 1960-1980, but accelerated thereafter, while the decrease in lifespan inequality was more monotonic (Figure 1B).

 [Figure 1 about here]